 - GRE scores are not required for application to the graduate program in anthropology.
 (Rev. 10/2019)

-*Please note that if the applicant accepts an offer of admission to the anthropology program, the Graduate School at Washington University in St. Louis and/or U.S. immigrations officials may require official TOEFL scores prior to matriculation.
+*Please note that if the applicant accepts an offer of admission to the anthropology program, the Office of Graduate Studies in Arts & Sciences at Washington University in St. Louis and/or U.S. immigrations officials may require official TOEFL scores prior to matriculation.

 - Please do not submit writing samples unless requested.